-In Fig \ref{TotBCfit}, we present the simulated Carbon and Boron spectra at Earth that constitute the fitted B/C ratio, as well as corresponding observations.
+In Fig \ref{TotBCfit}, we present the simulated carbon and boron spectra at Earth that constitute the fitted B/C ratio, as well as corresponding observations.
 The main deviations between data and simulated spectra are present for energies below 10\,GeV/n, where at the estimated heliospheric modulation, the simulated fluxes are below the data.
 Stable Boron isotopes (i.e. ${}^{10}$B and ${}^{11}$B) are mainly produced from spallations of CR ${}^{12}$C and of CR ${}^{16}$O with ISM protons, which also produce unstable Carbon isotopes that decay further (see Table 1 in \citet{HeinbachSimon99} for the related cross-sections).
-This anti-correlates the population of Boron and Carbon non-linearly, where the latter is dominated by the ${}^{12}$C (see e.g. Fig \ref{BCSpectra}).
-As a result, given enough local gas density, we expect a greater gain of Boron nucleiisotopes from a lower loss of Carbon nuclei., Twhich can explain therefore, the relative deviations from the data beingare larger for Carbon than for Boron result from the sensitivity of the distribution of CRs to both the choice of transport parameters and the local gas density.
-We also note that for these models -- in order to account to the change in slope to fit AMS-02 data -- the diffusion coefficient indices $a_1$ and $a_2$ deviate from the standard Kolmogorov spectrum index $a=0.33$.
+This anti-correlates the population of carbon and boron non-linearly, where the latter is dominated by the ${}^{12}$C (see e.g. Figs \ref{BCSpectra1} and \ref{BCSpectra2}).
+As a result, given enough local gas density, we expect a greater gain of Boron nuclei from a lower loss of Carbon nuclei.
+Therefore, the relative deviations from the data being larger for Carbon than for Boron result from the sensitivity of the distribution of CRs to both the choice of transport parameters and the local gas density.